lvidarte/ai-experiments/README.md

 ## ComfyUI

-Starts an H100 droplet machine with the models for Nvidia Cosmos
+Starts an H100 droplet machine with ComfyUI and the Nvidia Cosmos models.

 ```bash
 cd comfy